-Respond to My Emails
+Respond to Teacher Emails

-Remind your student that copying and pasting from Wikipeida or any other external site is plagiarism.
-When I see online ads in the middle of a student document, or if I need to consult the dictionary to read student work, it’s a dead giveaway the work is not original.
+Remind your student that copying and pasting from Wikipedia or any other external site is plagiarism.
+When teachers stumble upon online ads in the middle of a student document or they need to consult the dictionary to read student work, it’s a dead giveaway that the work is not original.

 Advocate for Yourself